Panopticon Software: Technology overview

 Panopticon's technology relies on in-memory OLAP cubes, which are displayed through a series of visualizations including treemapping.
 This allows the user to load data, select variables and hierarchical structures, and navigate through the resultant visualization, filtering, zooming and drilling (sometimes called slicing and dicing), to identify outliers, correlations and trends.

 Its streaming OLAP implementation takes an in-memory OLAP cube and allows data to be streamed through it.
-This combination makes the company's products attractive to industry verticals that require live streaming data, such as financial market data, utility grid monitoring and telecommunications network traffic analysis.
+This combination makes the company's products attractive to industry verticals that require live streaming data, such as financial data of international markets, utility grid monitoring and telecommunications network traffic analysis.
 This is very different than the vast majority of OLAP implementations in which cubes are rebuilt periodically for new batches of data.

 This support for streaming data with its products has allowed financial institutions such as JPMorgan Chase, Citigroup, Citadel, and BlackRock to implement the Panopticon within their real-time trading and risk applications.

 Euromoney has stated that it provides the trader community with a way of quickly digesting information.